1 Corinthians Chapter Ten

 Paul begins this look at freedom in Christ by taking a look at the history of the Jewish people.
 When he says that they were all "under the cloud", he is saying that they all had instruction from God as He was with them as they travelled out of Egypt.
 He reminds the Corinthians that Israel also witnessed the provision of God as He made a way for them to pass through the Red Sea.
 When Paul says that they were all "baptized into Moses", he is saying that those people were identified with the faith of Moses.

-They all ate the same spiritual food and drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ.
+also they all ate the same food from the Spirit, and they all drank the same drink from the Spirit - for they drank from a Spirit-sent Rock which followed them, and that Rock was the Messiah.

 They did not have the Law when they came out of Egypt but instead had the very presence of God with them as they traveled.
 God provided for all of their needs including food and water.